 How to clean your dog's teeth

-Adult dogs have 10 more teeth than humans do, so with 42 permanent teeth, these gnashers are key to a healthy mouth so it’s important to look after them.
+Adult dogs have 10 more teeth than humans do.
+With 42 permanent teeth, these gnashers are key to a healthy mouth so it’s important to look after them.
 Getting your dog to let you take care of their teeth is another story.
 Here are some top tips on how to clean your dog’s pearly whites.

 What you need before you start

-- A relaxed and calming environment so that your dog can feel at ease.
+- A relaxed and calming environment so that your dog will feel at ease

 How to brush your dog’s teeth